 Employees, of course.

 That’s why a key trend in business today is tapping into the enthusiasm that workers have for their employers.
-Companies realize that enabling employees to become more effective ambassadors – with their authentic voices – can improve brand equity and drive growth.
+Companies realize that enabling employees to become more effective ambassadors – with their authentic voices – can improve brand equity, build trust, and drive growth.

 The benefits of an Employee Advocacy program can stretch across the enterprise.
 We’ve compiled a Top 10 list of the good things that happen when brands give their employees the information and ability to be advocates on their personal social media networks.